caribou/caribou/README.md

 # Caribou!

-Caribou is a dynamic web ecosystem composed of a number of libraries:
+Caribou is a web ecosystem composed of a number of libraries:

 * [caribou-core](https://github.com/antler/caribou-core)
 * [caribou-frontend](https://github.com/antler/caribou-frontend)